-The Australian Curriculum and the NSW Education Standards Authority (NESA) describes in detail the knowledge and skills that teachers are expected to teach and children are expected to learn at each year level in each of the learning areas.
+The Australian Curriculum and the NSW Board of Studies and Educational Standards (BOSTES) describes in detail the knowledge and skills that teachers are expected to teach and children are expected to learn at each year level in each of the learning areas.
 The 'Prior to School' stage statement recognises that the Early Years Learning Framework (Australia's National Framework for Early Education and Care Services) sets the scene for successful learning at school and throughout children's lives.
 This means that teachers (in a school setting) are encouraged to build on the knowledge, skills, and understandings that children bring to school from their homes, communities and experiences in education and care settings e.g. Explore & Develop.